Chuy García: 2022

+2024

+García was reelected to a fourth term, defeating Republican nominee Lupe Castillo and Working Class Party nominee Edward Hershey.

+2026

+In November 2025, García announced that he would not run for re-election in 2026.
+He made the decision hours before the filing deadline with García's chief of Staff Patty García, being the only one who filed to run for the Democratic primary.
+The move was described as a "machine politics" move with García's decision to retire on the eve of the filing deadline paving the way for a "handpicked" successor.
+The move to retire on the filing deadline was largely criticized by local and national political figures.
+On November 14, García was interviewed by The Chicago Sun-Times where he mentioned his health and personal reasons as a factor in his decision to retire, while also acknowledging the criticism he had received.
+U.S. Representative Marie Gluesenkamp Perez from Washington criticized García on the House floor and called for a congressional resolution in disapproving of Garcia’s actions.
+On November 18, 2025, the House of Representatives passed Gluesenkamp Perez's resolution in a vote of 236-183.
+U.S. Senator Andy Kim and political strategist David Axelrod supported Gluesenkamp Perez's remarks and criticized García's decision as "undemocratic" and a different form of "election denial".

 Tenure

 Immigration

-During a congressional hearing in July 2019, García asked former ICE Acting Director Thomas Homan of the Trump administration family separation policy: "how [he] can possibly allow this to happen under [his] watch, [does he] not care?
+During a congressional hearing in July 2019, García asked former Immigration and Customs Enforcement Acting Director Thomas Homan of the Trump administration family separation policy: "how [he] can possibly allow this to happen under [his] watch, [does he] not care?
 Is it because these children do not look like children that are around [him]?"
 Right-wing commentators widely condemned García's questions; Homan called them "disgusting".

 On December 10, 2019, García introduced the New Way Forward Act, an immigration reform bill.

 Foreign policy

 In July 2019, García voted against a House resolution condemning the Global Boycott, Divestment, and Sanctions Movement targeting Israel.
-The resolution passed 398-17.
+The resolution passed 398–17.

 In 2021, García was one of eight Democrats to vote against the funding of Israel's Iron Dome missile defense system.

 In 2023, Garcia was among 56 Democrats to vote in favor of H.Con.Res.
 21, which directed President Joe Biden to remove U.S. troops from Syria within 180 days.

+2023 debt-ceiling crisis

+García was among the 46 Democrats who voted against final passage of the Fiscal Responsibility Act of 2023 in the House during the 2023 United States debt-ceiling crisis.